-Mandatory Orientations and On-Campus Intensive
+Mandatory On-Campus Fall Orientation and Spring Intensive

-Students are responsible for travel, accommodations, and evening meals during Fall Orientation and Spring Intensive.
+Students are responsible for travel, accommodations, and evening meals during the on-campus Fall Orientation and Spring Intensive.
 Estimated costs range from ~\$1,400-\$2,000, depending on where the student is located.
 Breakfast and lunch will be covered by course fees.
-If students are unable to attend mandatory synchronous meetings or oncampus intensives due to unforeseen circumstances, students will be required to do alternate virtual activities or attend a make-up meeting/intensive.
+If students are unable to attend these mandatory synchronous meetings at the on-campus orientation and/or intensive due to unforeseen circumstances, students will be required to do alternate virtual activities or attend a make-up meeting/intensive.